 Or, you can create your own facts.
 User-created facts must be prefixed with the string "my" to clearly delineate between custom and system facts.
+You can specify a Provisioning Fact, as defined in the Routing Channel Template, in the file name pattern.

 Facts are useful for describing the meaning of the regular expression language.
 The regular expression carries in it the definition of the file expected from the producer.
 Because a file name may carry different categories of information, it is helpful to divide those categories of information into groups.
-In the regular expression, each group of information is contained within parentheses "()".
+In the regular expression, each group of information is contained within parentheses "( )".
 Each group within the regular expression must have a corresponding fact, either system or custom.
 Consider the following example: